momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 Doing this alone can cause the collision on your ramps to break near the seams where these slices meet, often causing players to get stuck or lose speed on them.

 This is where the importance of separating visuals from collision comes in.
 You want your collision on the surfable portion of the ramp to be as simple as possible to avoid these errors.
 In this case you would want to create a copy of your simple ramp and make it into a world brush using the toWorld button and texture it as **tools/toolsplayerclip** or **tools/toolsinvisible**.
-This creates a seperate brush to represent the collision for the ramp and will not appear visible in-game.
+This creates a separate brush to represent the collision for the ramp and will not appear visible in-game.

 <img src="/assets/images/ramps_guide/guide_seperatecollisions.jpg" alt="View of seperate collision brush next to normal ramp" style="display: block; margin: auto;">